ritterim/rimdev-blog/_posts/2017-01-17-the-mouse-is-not-my-friend.md

 - `Shift+F10`: Right-click

 ## Browser Shortcuts
-- `Ctrl(+Shift)+Tab`: Switch browser tabs
+- `Ctrl(+Shift)+Tab`: Switch to next browser tab
-- `Ctrl+1 through 9`: This shortcut will open the respective first 9 tabs.
+- `Ctrl+1 through 8`: Switch to the respective first 8 tabs.
 This is an especially useful shortcut if you always keep specific pages open in your browser.
+- `Ctrl+9`: Switch to last tab on the right
 - `Ctrl+F4`: Close tab
 - `Ctrl+T`: New tab
 - `F6`: Go to Address bar